Mateusz Górski

-Mateusz Górski (born 5 February 2000) is a Polish professional footballer who plays as a goalkeeper for III liga club Skra Częstochowa.
+Mateusz Górski (born 5 February 2000) is a Polish professional footballer who plays as a goalkeeper for regional league club Nysa Kłodzko.

 Career

 At the age of 16, Górski joined the youth academy of Ajax, the Netherlands' most successful club, after trialing for Porto, one of the most successful teams in Portugal.

 In 2019, he signed for Polish side Puszcza Niepołomice.

 On 27 July 2023, almost a month after leaving KKS 1925 Kalisz as a free agent, Górski joined Ekstraklasa side Śląsk Wrocław on a one-year deal with an extension option.

 Górski made no first team appearances during his stay at Śląsk, and left the club on 19 June 2024 to join I liga club GKS Tychy on a two-year contract.
 His sole appearance came on 25 September 2024, in a 4–2 Polish Cup first round loss to Olimpia Grudziądz.

 In August 2025, Górski moved to III liga club Skra Częstochowa.
+After making seven league appearances, he left Skra by mutual consent on 14 January 2026.

+On 13 February 2026, Górski moved to III liga club Słowianin Wolibórz.
+He only played one match for the club.
+He left Słowianin after the club withdrew from III liga.

+In August 2026, he joined regional league club Nysa Kłodzko.